 Just in case you weren't aware, Saint George is the patron saint of England, despite never setting foot in England's green and pleasant land.
 He was probably Greek or Turkish .
 He was first adopted as a saint for the English by the Knight's Templar and other crusader groups and was widely accepted as the patron saint of England during the reign of Edward III.

-Our own Saint George is a surprisingly cool dude.
+Our own Saint George is a surprisingly cool dude, as the photo shows.
 Perhaps unsurprisingly he's most frequently seen on April 23rd and almost never when our Green Man is around.
 Hmm!

 In days past Whifflers went in front of a procession to clear spectators from its path.
 In early times, they would have been men-at-arms, wielding their customary weapons such as javelins or swords to keep back the mob.
 By the time of Shakespeare, they had taken on a formalised role and by the next century had degenerated into being merely part of the ritual of events such as civic parades.
 They survived until the middle of the nineteenth century in the procession of the London craft guilds to the Guildhall banquet on Lord Mayor’s Day, in which young freemen called bachelor whifflers carried flags to lead each guild.
 They lived on to about the same date in Norwich.